 The first minister of the Church was Reverend John Mecredy, whose enthusiasm and commitment to temperance defined much of his reputation.
 Accordingly, Mecredy is described as being ‘an ardent advocate of the most extreme principle of temperance and the most rigid purity in public worship’.[1]
-Nevertheless, his kind and devoted character was also noted in the media in the aftermath of his death.
-Mecredy both worked and lived within the North Belfast community, as his manse (home) was built next door to the Clifton Street Church.
-After Mecredy’s death, Reverend Samuel Thompson succeeded the position.
+Nevertheless, his kind and devoted character was also noted in the media after his death.
+Mecredy both worked and lived within the North Belfast community, as the manse was built next door to the church.
+After Mecredy’s death, he was succeeded by Reverend Samuel Thompson.
 Thompson served the church faithfully for 36 years, up to his retirement in 1924.
-He was a popular and personable pastor which may have contributed to his Church’s continued high attendance at a time where the influence of other inner-city churches was dwindling.
+He was a popular and personable pastor which may have contributed to his Church’s enduring after its founding church (Donegall Street Presbyterian) had closed.
+Clifton Street Presbyterian was also defying the trend facing a number of inner-city churches- dwindling congregation numbers.
 One Belfast journalist notes, in 1917, that attendance in inner city congregations are ‘not so large as in suburban Churches’.[2]
 Nevertheless, he notes a ‘very good congregation in Clifton Street’.[3]
 Following the retirement of Reverend Thompson in 1924, the position was passed to Reverend Joseph Cordner, then in 1939 to Reverend H.H.
 Aitchison.
 It was under Aitchison’s stewardship that tragedy would strike!

-On the 15th April 1941, German bombs struck Clifton Street during the Belfast Blitz, the church and manse took a direct hit and were destroyed.
-Eagar to continue providing spiritual guidance during the troubling times of war, the Church conducted combined services with the United Clifton Street Presbyterian Church from the following month, in its unaffected building across the road.[4]
+On the 15th April 1941, German bombs struck Clifton Street during the Belfast Blitz, with the church buildings taking a direct hit.
+Eagar to continue providing a place of worship, especially in the wake of the Blitz and with the World War still raging on, the Church conducted combined services with the United Clifton Street Presbyterian Church from the following month, in its unaffected building across the road.[4]
 Thereafter the churches were combined and the ground of the former Clifton Street Presbyterian Church lay vacant for many years.
 For a short time, shops were built on the area but none with lasting effect.
 In 2019 social housing plans were approved for the site, including four houses and six apartments.
-The development has recently been completed and promises to breathe life into an otherwise functional area of the city.
+Sadly, any trace of the former church has been lost to time.

 [1] Witness, https://www.britishnewspaperarchive.co.uk/viewer/BL/0004299/19170223/129/0007?browse=False, 23rd February 1917.